openedx/openedx-webhooks/README.rst

 2020-08-07
 ~~~~~~~~~~

+- When a core committer merges a pull request, the bot will add a comment
+  pinging the committer's edX champions to let them know the merge has
+  happened.

+- BUG: previously the bot could clobber ad-hoc labels on Jira issues when it
+  set its own labels.
+This is now fixed.
+The bot will preserve any labels it
+  didn't make.

 - Removed the code that managed webhooks in repos.

 - Refactored some code that handles pull requests being closed, so now it